hellochris6/malibu-grunge/style_file.md

 - Ingrown Hairs Tonic by Topicals
 - Ice cube applied immediately after shaving to reduce irritation
 - Bonus: Miswak, Sensodyne

----

-##### Usage
-Feel free to use this guide as a personal style and grooming reference.
-It is designed to be straightforward and adaptable.

----

-© 2025 Chris Blue.
-All rights reserved.
-This content is the intellectual property of Chris Blue and may not be used or reproduced without permission.

-Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License

-By exercising the Licensed Rights (defined below), You accept and agree to be bound by the terms and conditions of this Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License ("Public License").

-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/

-© 2025 Chris Blue.
-All rights reserved.